chatwoot/docs/docs/self-hosted/configuration/features/integrations/twitter-channel-setup.md

 title: "Twitter App Setup"
 ---

 Twitter channel with Chatwoot requires access to Twitter APIs.
 We are using Account Activity API.
-If you don't have an access to Twitter Business APIs, apply for one at [Twitter developer portal](https://developer.twitter.com/en/apply-for-access).
+If you don't have access to Twitter Business APIs, apply for one at [Twitter developer portal](https://developer.twitter.com/en/apply-for-access).

 Once your application is approved, you will be able to add Twitter Apps and dev environments.
-If you have applied for a team account, you will able to invite more team members.
-Inorder for the channel to work you will have to set the following environment variables.
+If you have applied for a team account, you can invite more team members.
+You will have to set the following environment variables for the channel to work.
 We will describe what it means in the following sections.

 ```bash
 TWITTER_APP_ID=